aaronbloomfield/dada/hws/hw5-obfuscation.md

 - no limit on complicated algorithmic obfuscations

 This has the net effect of requiring at least two complicated algorithmic implementation for more than 6/10 on this homework.

+***NOTE:*** if your obfuscated code doesn't compile, then you will get a very low score.
+Anybody can scramble a program so that it doesn't compile.
+It will be far better to provide a small number of obfuscations that work properly rather than a lot that do not work.

+### Execution

+We are going to run your obfuscator on your provided source code (x64.s), and compile the result along with your main.cpp, and make sure that it works the same way that your original (un-obfuscated) x64.s and main.cpp worked.

+We are also going to obfuscate our own assembly code.
+In particular, we are going to obfuscate our code *multiple times* -- meaning we will take the output of our obfuscated assembly code and run it through the obfuscator again and again.
+It should produce the same result each time.

 ### Makefile